32 Best Things to Do in Rome (for First-Time Visitors!)

 Today, locals and tourists alike use it as a large public park where they enjoy jogging, cycling, picnicking, and dog-walking, as well as taking part in music concerts and public events.

-14. Take a Day Trip to Pompeii and the Amalfi Coast
+13. Take a Day Trip to Pompeii and the Amalfi Coast

 This unique tour allows you to delve deep into the unique history and appreciate the unrivaled scenery and picturesque towns of Pompeii, the Amalfi Coast, and Positano.

-Hop aboard a comfortable, air-conditioned minibus and head to visit the UNESCO World Heritage site, where you can skip the long lines with your Skip-the-Line ticket.
+Hop aboard a comfortable, air-conditioned minibus and head to visit the UNESCO World Heritage Site, where you can skip the long lines with your skip-the-line ticket.

 >> Click here to check tour rates and availability

-15. Walk around the Coppedè Quarter
+14. Walk around the Coppedè Quarter

+Coppedè Quarter, Rome’s best-kept secret, is the perfect place for a stroll off the beaten path.
 Named after its creator, Italian architect Gino Coppedè, this charming area is a real treat for photographers and architecture lovers.

 It was built between 1919 and 1927, featuring several different architectural styles, including Baroque, Greek, and Roman architecture.